tkurtbond/tkurtbond.github.io/posts/2020/04/04/recent-reading-howard-and-carter.rst

 I enjoyed reading these again; it has been many years since I have read them.
-The racism of the stories set in America is what you'd expect from a person of Howard's era, but the other elements of the stories make the book worth reading.
+The racism of the stories set in America is what you'd expect from a person of Howard's era, but understanding that, the other elements of the stories make the book worth reading.

 * `By the Light of the Green Star`, by Lin Carter, copyright 1974; DAW Books Number 110.